kodekloudhub/community-faq/docs/how-tos/howto-install-gateway-api-on-kk-playground.md

 Note that Gateway API is only *part* of the overall domain, therefore you would not get a whole 24 minutes worth of questions on it.
 This *suggests* you *may* get from zero to two questions specifically on Gateway API since there would need to be other questions from the overall domain competency, of which there are 6 sub-categories.

 Now, let's proceed to configuring a gateway.
-At this point it is not clear how much of the following needs to be known for the new CKA exam.

 ## Install Gateway API CRDs and a compatible ingress controller